Jzbonner/QuoteMachine/README.md

-# QuoteMachine
+# Quote Machine
 Random Quote Machine with Twitter Functionality.
-Showcases my ability to utilize SASS (preprocessor), Node.js, npm, and Front-End fundamentals.
-Please feel free to review the source code on both Github and Codepen.io.
+Showcases my ability to utilize SASS (preprocessor), Node.js, npm, gulp, and other Front-End fundamentals.
+Please feel free to utilize this design philosophy to aid you in creating a beginner web application that utilizes all of the aforementioned technologies.